earthly/website/blog/_posts/2021-11-23-jenkins-stages-pipelines.md

     Learn how to automate your software development using Jenkins's deployment stages and pipeline tools.
 This article will guide you through the process of setting up Jenkins, creating a Jenkinsfile, and utilizing stages to automate your software deployment.
 last_modified_at: 2023-08-17
 ---
-**This article explains how Earthly simplifies the Jenkins Pipeline automation process.
+**This article explains the Jenkins Pipeline automation process.
 Earthly streamlines the build process for Jenkins Pipeline users.
 [Check it out](/).**

 The software release cycle has developed over time, from the days of moving code from one machine to another to see if it works (which was frequently error-prone), to the present day, where automated techniques ensure that software programs may be deployed quickly at any time.